 Kopi Luwak coffee.
-You’ve heard of it before: the coffee consumed and excreted by palm civet cats in Southeast Asia, washed off by resourceful locals and served by annoying dinner hosts to their unsuspecting guests for the sole purpose of declaring, “guess what you just drank!”
-Kopi Luwak coffee is, in more than one way, the coffee of assholes.
+You’ve heard of it before: the coffee consumed and excreted by palm civet cats in Southeast Asia, washed off by resourceful locals and served by annoying dinner hosts to their unsuspecting guests for the sole purpose of declaring, “guess what you just drank!“ It’s true, Kopi Luwak is coffee from assholes for assholes.

 Specialty food retailer Dean & Deluca recently bought-in to the novelty, offering 50g of the stuff for